pixl8/Preside-Documentation/docs/02.devguides/13.customerrorpages/page.md

 }
 ```

->>> PresideCMS's built-in local environment configuration will map URLs like "mysite.local", "local.mysite", "localhost" and "127.0.0.1" to the "local" environment.
+>>> Preside's built-in local environment configuration will map URLs like "mysite.local", "local.mysite", "localhost" and "127.0.0.1" to the "local" environment.

 ## 503 Maintenance mode page